 The oil is toxic when taken orally.
 And when applied topically, though safe to large extent, it can cause complications in some people.

 - Skin Issues

 Tea tree oil can cause skin irritation and swelling in some people.
 In people affected with acne, the oil can sometimes cause dryness and itching and burning.

 - Hormonal Imbalances

-Using tea tree oil on the skin of young boys who haven’t yet reached puberty can cause hormonal imbalances.
-In some cases, the oil has resulted in the boys developing breast growth.
+Using tea tree oil on the skin of young boys who haven’t yet reached puberty may cause hormonal imbalances.
+The oil may result in the boys developing breast growth (24).

 - Issues With Gargling